 Assimilation of Nutrients

-It is a very well-known fact that the food we eat regularly in the form of various meals reaches from our plate directly to our cells via assimilation as the body breaks down the food into simpler particles, digests it, and then distributes it to required destinations.
+The food we eat is assimilated by the cells of our body.
+The process entails the breaking down of food into simpler particles, digests it, and then distributes it to the different parts of our body.
 Moreover, as described earlier, assimilation takes down the nutrients from the food to cells where it is used for growth and reproduction.
 To understand the concept of assimilation of nutrients, it is very vital to go through the cycle of food digestion.

 Malabsorption and Assimilation